jhadvig/kubernetes/docs/user-guide/secrets.md

 base64 strings.
 Newlines are not valid within these strings and must be omitted.

-Now we can create a pod which references the secret with the ssh key and consumes it in a volume:
+Now we can create a pod which references the secret with the ssh private key and consumes it in a volume:

 ```json